pivotal-cf/docs-pks/console-deploy-wizard.hbs.md

         <p class="note"><strong>Note</strong>: Increasing the LDAP group search depth impacts performance.</p>
 	* **External Groups Whitelist**: Optionally enter a comma-separated list of group patterns to be populated in the user's `id_token`.
 	* **Email Attribute**: Enter the attribute name in the AD/LDAP directory that contains user email addresses.
 For example, `mail`.
-	* **Email Domains**: Optionally enter a comma-separated list of the email domains for external users who can receive invitations to Tanzu Kubernetes Grid Integrated Edition.
+	* **Email Domains**: Optionally enter a comma-separated list of the email domains for external users who can receive invitations to {{  vars.product }}.
 	* **First Name Attribute**: Optionally enter the attribute name in the AD/LDAP directory that contains user first names, for example `cn`.
 	* **Last Name Attribute**: Optionally enter the attribute name in the AD/LDAP directory that contains user last names. for example `sn`.
 	* **Server SSL Certificate**: If you are using an LDAPS endpoint, paste the contents of the LDAP server certificate certificate into the text box.